Reservations and limitations of the mapping tool “The seafloor footprint of Danish fishing”

 In general, the results present a (slightly) simplified overview of fishing activity.
 It is important to be aware that the processing and presentation of data has its limitations.
 Consequently, the results on the map cannot be compared directly to the results in the tables, with the tables being more accurate.

-We have adopted a method that divides the selected area into small squares (100 x 100 meter).
+We have adopted a method that divides the selected area into small squares.
 Fishing activity is then determined for each square, based on satellite recordings of the fishing vessels.
 Although we take the amount of fishing activity into account, all fished squares will be colored in the map, even when only a small proportion of the square is affected by fisheries.

-In addition, due to the amount of data, we have aggregated the map to a resolution with squares of 500 x 500 meter, while the quantitative indicators shown in the tables are calculated for squares of 100 x 100 meter.
+In addition, due to the amount of data, we have aggregated the map to a resolution with squares of approx. 300 x 500 meters, while the quantitative indicators shown in the tables are calculated for squares of approx. 60 x 100 meters.
 This difference in scale contributes to the higher accuracy of the numeric indicators in the tables.

 The Percentage Unfished Area (PUA) in Danish fisheries may be overestimate